-Canon 1Ds versus Fujifilm X-H1
+Canon 1Ds vs Fujifilm X-H1

 The Canon EOS-1Ds and the Fujifilm X-H1 are two digital cameras that were revealed to the public, respectively, in September 2002 and February 2018.
 The 1Ds is a DSLR, while the X-H1 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and an APS-C (X-H1) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 11 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-H1 is considerably smaller (45 percent) than the Canon 1Ds.
 Moreover, the X-H1 is substantially lighter (47 percent) than the 1Ds.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.